cbourke/ComputerScienceI/hacks/hack1.0/readme.md

 2. Next, you need to generate a *Personal Access Token*.
-GitHub doesn't allow you to simply enter your password, they require you to generate a cryptographic token and use that.
+GitHub doesn't allow you to simply enter your password, they require you to generate a cryptographic token and use that instead.
 A step-by-step process can be found here:

    <https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token>

    ***Be sure to follow these instructions carefully***: you need to click "repo" (Full control of private repositories).
+Also be sure to use a *classic token* and **not** a "fine grained" token.

 3. Now we need to "connect" your *local* repository to the *remote* repository so that git knows where to push changes.
 To do so,